cedalo/streamsheets-documentation/source/tutorials/settings.rst

 **YML file**

-If you don´t use the open source version or have an older version, the port mapping is done via a .yml file in your Installer folder.
+If you don´t use the open source version or have an older version, the port mapping is done via a .yml file in your Installer directory in the "docker-compose" folder.

-*<INSTALLATION_PATH>\services\docker-compose*

 To change each port individually open the .yml file and search for the "ports" parameter of the service.